 Before you hire a factory and start producing your product, you need to take care of a few beginning steps.

 - Protect intellectual property.
-You might also want to look into protecting your intellectual property.
+You might also want to protect your intellectual property.
 You can register for a patent, copyright your work or buy a trademark.

 U.S. factories versus overseas factories

-There's no right answer for everyone on whether it's better to manufacture in the U.S. or overseas.
+There's no right answer on whether it's better to manufacture in the U.S. or overseas.
 The decision comes down to personal preference, budget, the type of product and your patience.

-Both U.S. and overseas options come with logistical challenges, said Edward Hertzman, founder of Hertzman Media Group.
-Due to globalization and a diminishing American factory base, it's not always possible to find a U.S. factory that can make the type of product you want, he said.
+Both U.S. and overseas options come with logistical challenges, said Edward Hertzman, founder of Sourcing Journal.
+Due to globalization and an American factory base that's diminished in the past few decades, it's not always possible to find a U.S. factory that can make the type of product you want, he said.

-If your product can be made in the U.S., something to consider is the fact that some audiences will respond better to products made wholly in the U.S. Another advantage of American factories is that they let you order small batches of a product, whereas overseas factories require large orders, said Tanya Menendez, co-founder of Maker's Row.
+If your product can be made in the U.S., you should consider that some audiences respond better to products made wholly in the U.S. Another advantage of American factories is that they let you order small batches of a product, whereas overseas factories tend to require large orders, said Tanya Menendez, co-founder and former CMO of Maker's Row and current co-founder of Snowball.

 Resources for finding a factory

-Once you're ready to hire a factory, start with these online sources to help you find a good match for your product.
+Once you're ready to hire a factory, start with these online sources to find a good match for your product.

 - Maker's Row.
-If you're looking to hire a factory in the United States, you may want to investigate Marker's Row.
-Menendez and her business partner launched Maker's Row after realizing how difficult it was for clothing makers to find American factories.
+If you're looking to hire a factory in the U.S., you may want to investigate Marker's Row.
+Menendez and her business partner launched Maker's Row in 2012 after realizing how difficult it was for clothing makers to find American factories.
 This service connects you with state-side manufacturers.
 You can also pay for one-on-one guidance through the manufacturing process.

 - Alibaba.
-Alibaba is another excellent resource if you're looking for factories overseas.
-You can navigate through the website by industry to find a match that's best for your business.
+Alibaba is another excellent resource if you're looking for factories outside the U.S. You can navigate through the website by industry to find a match that's best for your business.

 - MFG.com.
 You can use this resource to not only find a factory anywhere in the world, but also to track the progress of your projects, make lists of parts to use with CAD files and more.